Clarence Bester: Episcopal ministry

 On 21 December 2019, Bester was elected as the 11th Bishop of Wangaratta, replacing John Parkes who had recently retired.
-Before his appointment he was required to manage the DDiocese's response to the 2019–20 Australian bushfire season which affected the diocese.
+Before his appointment he was required to manage the diocese's response to the 2019–20 Australian bushfire season which affected the diocese.
 Bester was consecrated as a bishop at St Paul's Cathedral, Melbourne, on 22 February 2020 by the Archbishop of Melbourne and then-Anglican Primate of Australia, Philip Freier.
 He was enthroned at Holy Trinity Cathedral, Wangaratta, on 23 February 2020.
 Bester stated at the time of his appointment that he was "deeply humbled" to take on the role of bishop, saw his role as to make a difference to people's lives but saw it as a "team effort" for all within the diocese.

 Advocacy

 Bester is a supporter of LGBTQI inclusion and allowing the blessing of same-sex unions in the Anglican Church of Australia.
 In 2018, he moved a motion in the Wangaratta diocese to explore the blessing of same-sex marriages.
 A planned blessing of the civil same-sex marriage of two priests in the diocese resulting from that motion was called off in September 2019 after the motion was referred to the Anglican Church of Australia's appellate tribunal on its legality.
 In October 2019, Bester criticised the Archbishop of Sydney, Glenn Davies, for a speech asking bishops who disagreed with the church's doctrine on same-sex marriage to leave the Anglican Church.